| Founded | Founded in 1956 in or near Lake View |

 We will first begin with the story of “Simon City,” the origin of the first two words of the Simon City Royal name.

-The “Simon City” part of the name story begins in the year 1956 when a group of teenage greasers from West Humboldt Park got together and started a club named after the park they lived and hung around.
+The “Simon City” part of the name part of the story begins in the year 1956 when a group of teenage greasers from West Humboldt Park got together and started a club named after the park they lived and hung around.
 This park is Almira Simon’s Park (1640 N. Drake Ave.) at the intersection of Drake and Wabansia.
 These young greasers were approximately 14 years old in age and the first leader and founder was Joe Parisi who named the club “Simon City” after the park.
+Joe Parisi lived right at the corner of Drake and Wabansia.
+The original members began hanging out and moving into the neighborhood in 1952; hence, why the year 1952 is often affiliated with Royal history but the Simon City club was not assembled in 1952.
 West Humboldt Park was still very much an Italian neighborhood back then but there were other nationalities in the neighborhood and multiple nationalities joined Simon City.
 The rumor was that original Simon City was all Italian but that isn’t true even though the founder was Italian it still doesn’t mean they were all Italian.
-Simon City colors were black and white, and they wore dagos and white hats with black rims.
+Simon City colors were black and white, and they wore dagos and white hats with black brims.
 Their symbols were 2 dice with a “4” and a “3” showing, top hat, curved cane, and gloves.
 The boys also hung out at Joe’s Pizza that was located on St. Louis Street right near Drake and Wabansia.
 The boys were into softball, horseshoes, basketball and weightlifting.

 In the year 1962, the second generation of Simon City came into the fold which brought in members like Al Granata, Rashad and Ahab Zayed and Andy Biedron who all became pee wee members in these years.
 The second generation fought much more with Puerto Rican gangs as Puerto Rican migration increased greatly in the early 1960s.